Twitter App Guide (2023): What Parents, Educators, & Students Need to Know

 • Colleges want to see who you are off campus and ensure that you will represent their organization in a positive way

 • Colleges, internships, and employers are going to want to ask for your social media account information, so they can check.
-It’s better to be upfront and show that you have nothing to hide
+It’s better to be upfront and show you have nothing to hide

 The top 7 ways that colleges will search for you online